|

 Zen Buddhism is a school of Mahāyāna Buddhism that developed in China as Chán Buddhism before spreading to Japan, Korea, and Vietnam.
 It places strong emphasis on direct experience and meditation (zazen) rather than scriptural study or ritual.

-What is - Zen Center of Syracuse
+What is Zen? - Meditation Zen

 |